 Information on the school food program can be located in the Org-Wide Policies at the end of this handbook.
-Students who participate in the school food program should line up during the first 15 minutes of the lunch period in order to ensure ample time to consume their food.
-After 15 minutes the lunch line will end and no other students will be permitted to join the line.

-If a student does not want to participate in the school food program, they may bring a healthy breakfast/lunch from home.
-We do NOT encourage our students to bring chips, candy, soda or anything with high fructose corn syrup or any beverage other than water.
+Students who participate in the school food program must line up at the beginning of their grade's lunch period in order to ensure ample time to consume their food.
+If a student does not wish to participate in the food program, they may bring a healthy breakfast or lunch from home.
+We do not allow students to bring chips, candy, items containing high-fructose corn syrup, or any beverage other than water.